-- Make the second ice cream mass e.g. half of the recipe for Pineapple ice cream or Frozen yoghurt and pour it into the hollow of the melon halves.
+- Optional: make the second ice cream mixture e.g. half of the recipe for Pineapple ice cream, Frozen yoghurt or Vegan frozen yoghurt and pour it into the hollow of the melon halves.

 - Let the finished melons freeze through in the freezer for about 2 hours.

 The melon halves with a sharp knife in four columns divide and serve.

 If the melon halves longer in the freezer stored, then only for about 30 minutes in the defrost the refrigerator before you cut and eat them.